NASA astronaut, Russian cosmonauts launch to space - KTVZ

 The United States and Russia are the primary operators of the ISS, with both countries controlling its day-to-day operations.
 Importantly, the Russian-controlled segment houses the propulsion that is necessary to keep the ISS afloat in Earth’s orbit.
 And NASA has repeatedly said that one of its goals is to ensure continued cooperation between the US and Russia in space.

-Rubio, as many US astronauts before him, traveled to Russia to train with Russian cosmonauts ahead of this mission.
+Rubio, as many US astronauts had done before him, traveled to Russia to train with Russian cosmonauts ahead of this mission.

 The-CNN-Wire